RedditRecs

 Reddit Icon

-DrFatz • 5 days ago
+DrFatz • about 2 months ago

 After getting my 2nd replacement for poor connection, I have to return these and I cannot recommend them.
 Repeatedly with 2 units I would have the same pauses and disconnects when simply having the phone in my pants pocket.
 (Side pocket not the back) Not to mention I didn't even have Dolby Atmos or LDAC turned on and I'd still have disconnects when going out for my walk.